f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/121.png

-`c)` Let's test how country-base blocking works.
+`c)` Let's test how the country-basis blocking works.
 Go back to Postman and send the **Test Country Blocking (lab)** request which uses your "EAP record".

 .. figure:: _figures/177.png